Discrete-time dynamics, step-skew products, and pipe-flows: Random number generation

 In particular, if we choose $\phi, \phi'$ to be the indicator functions of two measurable sets $A, B$, then the rule of decay of correlations implies that

-This indicates that in terms of correlations, the events $A, B$ appear independent, as the flow moves the points around in the phase space.
-Then \eqref{eqn:mixing:2} implies an indepenence of events after sufficient passage of time :
+Thus \eqref{eqn:mixing:2} indicates that in terms of correlations, the events $A, B$ appear independent after sufficient passage of time.
+This is due to innate nature of the flow to mix the points in the phase space.
+In other words :

 Equation \eqref{eqn:mixing:3} is the basis of the simple principle that a mixing but deterministic system can mimic a stochastic source.
 We however require a stronger form of mixing.

 \paragraph{Multiple mixing} The ergodic system $\paran{\Omega, \Gamma^t, \nu}$ is said to be \emph{multiple-mixing of order $k$} \cite[e.g.]{ryzhikov1996stoch, Rue2023join} if for any $\phi_0, \ldots, \phi_k \in L^2(\nu)$